Mirrors

 2008

-Five framed photographic prints, 205 x 155 cm, and a 120” video loop shown on a monitor
+Five framed photographic prints, 205 x 155 cm.

 Michel Lorand wants to remember, yet he shows us almost nothing.
 His memorial is a blank slate, and it invites the viewer merely to look at himself in the mirror of our collective memory, to reflect for a moment on the human condition.